Albert Camus: 'Neither Victims nor Executioners' (1946)

 Mankind's dialogue has just come to an end.
 And naturally a man with whom one cannot reason is a man to be feared.
 The result is that - besides those who have not spoken out because they thought it useless - a vast conspiracy of silence has spread all about us, a conspiracy accepted by those who are frightened and who rationalise their fears in order to hide them from themselves, a conspiracy fostered by those whose interest it is to do so.
 'You shouldn't talk about the Russian culture purge - it helps reaction.'
 'Don't mention the Anglo-American support of Franco - it encourages communism.'
 Fear is certainly a technique.

-Review of Albert Camus's Algerian Chronicles// PDF of his famous essay, Reflections on the Guillotine
+Review of Albert Camus's Algerian Chronicles// PDF of Reflections on the Guillotine